 Family history

-Women who have a close relative (e.g. mother or sister) with endometriosis are seven to 10 times more likely to develop the condition.
+One study has shown that women who have a close relative, such as a mother or sister, with endometriosis are 7 to 10 times more likely to develop the condition.

 Your immune system